ghc/ghc/docs/users_guide/using-warnings.rst

     which causes the pre-processor to warn on uses of the `#if` directive on undefined identifiers.

+.. ghc-flag:: -Wunbanged-strict-patterns

+    This flag warns whenever you write a pattern that binds a variable whose type is unlifted, and yet the pattern is not a bang pattern nor a bare variable.
+    See :ref:`glasgow-unboxed` for informatino about unlifted types.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)